-Which is the best London airport for me?
+What's the best London airport for me to use?

 Courtesy London Southend Airport

 Southend's small size means it's not as easily reached by bus or coach.
 The X30 service runs between Southend Airport and Stansted Airport, which is handy for connections.
-A single ticket costs £16 and a return £23.
-A group return ticket costs £50.
-All are available to buy from the driver.

-Pre-booked taxis cost around £70, while a black cab will cost as much as £150 when factoring in distance and the heavy traffic getting out of London.
+Pre-booked taxis are also available, factoring in distance and the heavy traffic getting out of London.

 The airport itself is basic, but modern, with just a couple of restaurants and a newsagent.
 It may not be as stressful as Heathrow, but amenities are inevitably lacking by comparison.